Tawny frogmouth fact sheet – binit | Field of Mars EEC

 What do tawny frogmouths sound like?

 Tawny frogmouth sitting upright on a branch while giving its low booming “oom-oom-oom” call.
-The tawny frogmouth call is a low booming ‘oom-oom-oom’.
+Tawny frogmouths communicate with deep repeated calls at night.

 Adult tawny frogmouth sitting on a messy stick nest in a tree fork where a large branch meets the trunk.
-Tawny frogmouths build a fragile nest of sticks, often where a large branch meets the trunk.
+Tawny frogmouths construct a fragile nest of sticks, typically where a large branch meets the trunk.

 Adult tawny frogmouth in a nest with two fluffy chicks beside it.
-Tawny frogmouths share the care of their chicks.
+Tawny frogmouth parents share the care of their chicks.

 Young tawny frogmouth chick with fluffy white down on its chest sitting on a branch.
 Tawny frogmouth chicks have fluffy white down.

 Two tawny frogmouths on a branch, one with its beak wide open showing the bright yellow inside.
-Tawny frogmouths fledge at between 25 to 35 days after hatching.
+Tawny frogmouths fledge between 25 and 35 days after hatching.

 More bird fact sheets